Protections for Vulnerable Populations

 - Studies in which pregnancy is coincidental to participant selection.
 Any study where women of childbearing potential are possible participants could inadvertently include pregnant women.
 Depending on the research procedures, these participants may need to be notified that a particular treatment or procedure "may involve risks to the participant (or to the embryo or fetus if the participant is or becomes pregnant) that are currently unforeseeable."
-Non-pregnant participants may need to be advised to avoid pregnancy or nursing while involved or following the research.
+Non-pregnant participants may need to be advised to avoid pregnancy or nursing while involved in or for a period of time following the research.

 - Studies directed primarily toward the mother’s health.
 As women’s health can be positively or negatively affected by pregnancy, some research may be undertaken to explore these issues.
 As such, a woman’s needs generally take precedence over those of the fetus.
 The IRB will, however, attempt to ensure that the risks to the fetus are minimized.

-In research, risks to the fetus may not be more than minimal (e.g., risks from ultrasound or changes in maternal diet) and if the risk to the fetus is deemed more than minimal, it must be justified by the anticipated benefit for the health of the mother or the particular fetus.
-It can be problematic, however, to determine what exactly is minimal risk for a fetus as compared to a child or adult; and the IRB will work closely with investigators to make this determination.
+In research, risks to the fetus may not be more than minimal, unless they are justified by the anticipated benefit for the health of the mother or the particular fetus.
+It can be problematic, however, to determine what exactly is minimal risk for a fetus as compared to a child or adult, and the IRB will work closely with investigators to make this determination.
 However, if risk to the fetus is more than minimal and without anticipated medical benefit to the mother or fetus, special provisions apply, and the IRB must determine that data gained from such a study is not obtainable in any other research design or format.

 Basic types of research involving fetuses include: